Community Grants 2025

 The Uses of funds page provides information about how funds can be used, including allowable expenses that often are not allowed by other funders but may be critical to addressing climate justice, as well as activities that are not eligible for funding.
 We encourage applicants to think creatively when designing projects that meet climate justice goals.

-Grant applications could be submitted using the WebGrants online portal.
+Grant applications were submitted using the WebGrants online portal.

 In certain circumstances, based on need, applications could be submitted by emailing materials or by mailing in hard copies.
 All applicants need to provide detailed project information and budget along with organization financials and references.